List of The Spectacular Spider-Man characters: Reception

 Goldman wrote that Electro's redesigned costume retained "some nice visual nods to the Electro many of us grew up with."
 Liz Allan's characterization, though, he found confusing, with the character's accent and background unclear.
 Goldman also praised the Lizard's design, calling it "the most visually familiar villain the show had introduced yet".
 Goldman enjoyed the design of Shocker which he felt stayed true to his original design and was "intrigued" by changing his secret identity.
 Goldman also praised the unveiling of Tombstone and Mary Jane Watson.
 Goldman gave a mixed response about Green Goblin — noting that he is "perhaps a bit hyper sensitive on how he's portrayed" — considering the design, while similar to the comics, be more of an exact version of it; Goldman considered the character's personality was "a bit too evocative of the Joker," the iconic villain from DC's Batman comics, but believed that his "malice side" worked.
 Goldman also praised Mary Jane Watson for being "much like Stan Lee created her – a quick witted, fun loving girl."
 He also applauded the mysterious factors of Green Goblin's true identity.
 Goldman opted that Jonah's hatred of Spider-Man that was formed in the episode was "perhaps the most understandable and best way it's ever been portrayed before."

 Season Elliot, senior editor of iF Magazine, wrote "The Lizard himself was a nice update of the original Lizard and he was still in his torn pants, shirt, and lab coat."
 Elliot praised the design for differentiating itself from that used for Spider-Man or Spider-Man: The New Animated Series, and that he "can't wait for the action figure of this guy!"
 He also stated "Even the Shocker was more interesting on this show, so I continue to have high hopes for future episodes, characters, and villains."
 When talking about the change of Shocker's secret identity, he quoted that it "saves the writers from having to come up with a completely different origin for a character that pretty much is a second tier villain anyways."
 Elliot was "pleased" with the portrayal of Rhino as an unintelligent brute; he also enjoyed the change of the "Big Man's" identity from that of the comics - where he was a Bugle reporter named Frederic Foswell - and found it humorous to have Foswell be the reporter to tell Peter who the "Big Man" is rumored to be.
 Similar to Goldman, Elliot applauded the mystery of Goblin's true identity, which he described as a "bait and switch."

-Rob M. Worley of Mania described Dr. Octopus' introduction as "explosive," while praising MacNicol for balancing such a heavy workload between both the episode and other series.
+Rob M. Worley of Mania described Doctor Octopus' introduction as "explosive," while praising Peter MacNicol for balancing such a heavy workload between both the episode and other series.